 Langkawi tourist map.
 Source: www.theislanddrum.com

-As mystical as the island can be, Langkawi Island Malaysia the most worth visiting at least once to immerse yourself in its folklore and explore the many sites of interest it has to offer.
-So here you go, our list of 15 fun things to do in Langkawi Malaysia begins!
+Langkawi Island Malaysia the most worth visiting at least once to immerse yourself in its folklore and explore its places.
+So here you go, our list of 15 fun things to do in Langkawi!

 The famous Langkawi Sky Bridge.
 Source: achitree.wordpress.com

-This are the most popular thing do in Langkawi Malaysia – a cable car ride!
-As scary as it looks, being one of the highest and steepest cable car and fun rides in the world, it is quite scary.
-But the end of the 15-minute ride is rewarding though.
-You will be able to see for yourself a scenic overview of the island since the ride brings you to over the top of a mountain on Langkawi called Gunung Mat Cincang.
+The most popular thing do in Langkawi Malaysia – a cable car ride!
+Being one of the highest and steepest cable car and fun rides in the world, it is quite scary.
+But the end of the 15-minute ride is indeed rewarding.
+This ride brings you to the top of a mountain called Gunung Mat Cincang.
 From here, you can have a scenic overview of the island.

-Also, you can check out the 125-metre long Langkawi Sky Bridge that built to be able to withstand 250 people at a time.
-This pedestrian bridge that offers a wonderful views of the place as you stroll mid-air along it.
-There are a few viewing stations available if you prefer to stop and moment of joy in scenery from 700 metres above the sea level.
+Also, check out the 125-metre long Langkawi Sky Bridge built to be able to withstand 250 people at a time.
+This pedestrian bridge 700 metres above sea level offers a wonderful view of the place as you stroll.
+There are a few viewing stations available if you prefer to stop and moment of joy in scenery.

 The iconic eagle statue at Eagle Square, also known as Dataran Lang.
 Source: diarisiketambatu.blogspot.com